HoceineEl/todo-vue/README.md

 2. The task will be promptly deleted from your list.

+### Drag-and-Drop Capability

+1. **New Feature:** We've added a drag-and-drop capability to enhance your task management experience.
+You can now easily rearrange tasks by clicking and dragging them to your desired position within the list.

 ### Task Status

 1. If you manage to complete all your tasks, you'll see a celebratory message at the bottom of the page.